 Our revenue depends significantly on general economic conditions and the level of concern regarding physical security, which impacts the public's willingness to attend live events or otherwise gather in numbers.
 Economic weakness, customer financial difficulties and constrained spending on security measures may result in decreased revenue and earnings.
 Further worsening, broadening or protracted extension of an economic downturn could have a material negative impact on our business, revenue, results of operations, and cash flows.
 In addition, concerns regarding continued budgetary challenges in the United States and Europe, high interest rates in the United States and around the world, an inflationary environment, recessionary pressures, geopolitical turmoil (including in Europe and the Middle East) and terrorism in many parts of the world, and the effects of climate change have and may continue to put pressure on global economic conditions and level of concern regarding physical security.
-If we do not succeed in convincing customers that our products should be an integral part of their overall approach to security and that a fixed portion of their annual security budgets should be allocated to our products, general reductions in security spending by our customers are likely to have a disproportionate impact on our business, results of operations, and financial condition.
+If we do not succeed in convincing customers that our products should be allocated to our products, general reductions in security spending by our customers are likely to have a disproportionate impact on our business, results of operations, and financial condition.
 General economic weakness may also lead to longer collection cycles for payments due from our customers, an increase in customer bad debt, restructuring initiatives and associated expenses and impairment of investments.
 Furthermore, the continued weakness and uncertainty in worldwide credit markets, including the sovereign debt situation in certain countries in the European Union ("the "EU") may adversely impact the ability of our customers to adequately fund their expected capital expenditures, which could lead to delays or cancellations of planned purchases of our products.